-Back to Blogprotein powder
+Back to BlogProtein Powder

-Optimum Nutrition Gold Standard Whey Nutrition Facts: 24g Protein, 120 Calories, 1g Sugar Per Scoop (2026)
+Optimum Nutrition Gold Standard Whey: 24g Protein, 120 Cal Per Scoop (2026 Label)

 Editorial Team · Independently researched

-Optimum Nutrition Gold Standard Whey Nutrition Facts: 24g Protein, 120 Calories, 1g Sugar Per Scoop (2026)
+Optimum Nutrition Gold Standard Whey: 24g Protein, 120 Cal Per Scoop (2026 Label)

 The short answer